00bradw/vanSite/pages/build.md

 ## Substructure and Insulation

-3/4" x 3/4" Wooden "beams" were epoxied down to the aluminum ridges on the van chassis cargo floor as the sub structure.
+3/4" x 3/4" Wooden "beams" were epoxied down to the aluminum ridges on the van's cargo floor as the sub structure.
 In between the beams is a continuous infill of rigid insulation, with spray foam insulation in the seams and gaps.
-The height of the metal chassis ridges allowed the substructure and insulation to sit about and inch above the van's metal chassis floor, leaving a significant "air gap" which is a crucial element for a well insulated space.
+The height of the metal floor ridges allowed the substructure and insulation to sit about and inch above the van's metal floor, leaving a significant "air gap" which is a crucial element for a well insulated space.
+Additionally, there is a foil lining on the side of the insulation facing the floor to help deflect radiant heat.

 <figure style="text-align: center; margin-bottom: 20px;">
   <img src="../assets\img\build\20180106_170030.webp" >